cdaller/multi_anonymizer/readme.md

 sudo -H pip3 install jinja2
 # optional, only needed when you want to parse xml files:
 sudo -H pip3 install lxml
+# optional, only needed when you want to anonymize values stored in relational databases
+sudo -H pip3 install sqlalchemy
+# optional, only needed when you want to anonymize values in json files
+sudo -H pip3 install jsonpath-ng
 ```

 ## Examples